What Power Supply Do I Have?

 The most obvious method is simply looking under the hood and reading the declaration.
 If you don’t feel comfortable opening the case of your PC, your only alternative is to check the information on the original PSU packaging or the receipt.

 If you have purchased a pre-built PC, you are unlikely to have any original packaging/boxes for the components.
-What you should have is a receipt, warranty, or any other kind of proof of purchase.
+What you should have is a receipt, warranty, or any other kind of evidence of purchase.

 Opening Up The Case